Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Results

-In both countries, hotspots are located away from city centers and in less-dense commercial clusters (Figure \ref{fig:4}).
-But they diverge on residential/transit diversity and transit proximity.
-This divergence suggests that transit catchment diversity translates into realized visitor diversity through fundamentally different spatial mechanisms in the two national contexts.
-In US cities, hotspots concentrate in lower-diversity, peripheral locations where the surrounding residential population is relatively homogeneous --- suggesting that transit functions as a diversity bridge, importing heterogeneous visitor flows into areas that would otherwise attract uniform populations.
+In both countries, hotspots are located in less-dense commercial clusters (Figure \ref{fig:4}c, Supplementary Table S4).
+But they diverge on distance to the city center and transit proximity.
+In US cities, hotspots tend to concentrate in peripheral areas where the surrounding residential population is relatively homogeneous.
 The greater distance to transit stops further implies that these are not immediate station-area effects but rather diffuse spillovers along corridors where transit-connected visitors disperse into neighborhoods with few alternative sources of population mixing.
-In Swedish cities, by contrast, hotspots emerge in already-diverse neighborhoods closer to transit stops, indicating that transit amplifies pre-existing residential diversity rather than compensating for its absence.
-Here, the mechanism appears to operate through reinforcement: diverse local populations combine with diverse transit-delivered flows, and the proximity to stops ensures that this compounding effect is spatially concentrated.
-The shared pattern --- peripheral locations in less-dense commercial clusters --- suggests that, in both contexts, central, high-density commercial areas may already achieve visitor diversity through sheer volume and variety of visitors, regardless of transit catchment composition.
-It is at the urban periphery, where visitor pools are thinner and more dependent on specific access channels, that transit catchment composition becomes a decisive predictor.
+In the Swedish cities studied, by contrast, hotspots emerge in places closer to the city center, indicating that transit amplifies the pre-existing attractiveness of the city center to diverse populations rather than compensating for its absence.
+Here, the patterns agree with the reinforcement mechanism: attractive central locations combine with diverse transit-delivered flows.
+The shared pattern --- locations in less-dense commercial clusters --- suggests that, in both contexts, central, high-density commercial areas may already achieve visitor diversity through sheer volume and variety of visitors, regardless of transit catchment composition.
+The hotspots' tendency to occur in more peripheral and lower-density contexts is consistent with a transit-bridging mechanism.
 This aligns with the theoretical expectation that transit's role in shaping social mixing should be most detectable where alternative pathways to diversity are limited.

-In summary, while hotspot formation in both urban systems is negatively associated with dense local commercial environments, it is not concentrated in the most central or immediately transit-adjacent locations.
-Instead, hotspots appear to arise in more spatially selective settings, particularly in the US.
-These findings are further corroborated by the logistic regression results (Supplementary Table S6).
+In summary, while hotspot formation in both urban systems is negatively associated with dense local commercial environments, it is not concentrated in immediately transit-adjacent locations.
+Instead, hotspots appear to arise in more spatially selective settings, particularly in the studied US cities, while in the 9 cities of Sweden, transit seems to reinforce the most central locations.